 We were disappointed this bill didn't get on the Senate calendar/agenda the final days of the session.
 It passed unanimously in the House (99-0) and had no opposition when the Senate Fiscal Responsibility Committee approved it.
 The Alabama Crime Victims Compensation Commission was established as a state agency in 1984 to reimburse innocent victims for funeral, medical, counseling, and other expenses directly related to crime.
 Alabama law gives the victim/claimant ONE year after the crime to submit their application, but victims may not realize ACVCC funds are available- not to mention the trauma and other turmoil they are experiencing.
-ACVCC's line, but this extra step adds months to the process and the victim has to understand and follow through on the "appeals process."
+ACVCC's three commissioners (appointed by the Governor) have some discretion to extend this deadline, but this extra step adds months to the process and the victim must understand and follow through on the "appeals process."
 In late February, the 3 ACVCC commissioners voted to pursue legislation that would extend the application period to TWO years.
 This change could potentially help hundreds of victims recoup the crime-related expenses they're now forced to absorb.
 We are grateful to Rep. Russell Bedsole (Bibb, Chilton & Shelby) and Sen. Lance Bell (Shelby, St. Clair & Talladega) for their assistance with this effort.
 Watch for this bill to gain momentum early next year.